giulia-fontanella/Incremental-clustering-with-NN/README.md

 This algorithm will operate online, as opposed to classic offline clustering algorithms.
 The algorithm will be deployed to explore a new unseen room, building clusters of perceptions as the agent moves around.

+The file 'train.py' performs the pre-training of a neural network to recognize if two perceptions are relative to a same object or not.

+The file 'test_online.py' performs the clustering online, during the agent exploration of the new rooms.